DFE-Digital/sts-plan-technology-for-your-school/docs/Authentication.md

 ## See also

-- [Customize the behavior of AuthorizationMiddleware (Microsft official documentation) ](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/customizingauthorizationmiddlewareresponse?view=aspnetcore-8.0): an overview of how to implemen t a class that implements `IAuthorizationMiddlewareResultHandler`
+- [Customize the behavior of AuthorizationMiddleware (Microsft official documentation) ](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/customizingauthorizationmiddlewareresponse?view=aspnetcore-8.0): an overview of how to implement a class that implements `IAuthorizationMiddlewareResultHandler`
 - [Policy-based authorization in ASP.NET Core
  (Microsoft official documentation)](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-8.0)